xiix0/scam/README.md

-You will give someone a piece of your mind, which you can ill afford.
+You have a strong appeal for members of the opposite sex.